-A powerful installation has appeared underneath a statue of Edward Colston, the notorious slaver who for some reason is still held in high esteem by some in Bristol.
+A powerful art installation has appeared underneath a statue of Edward Colston.
+A notorious slaver who for some reason is still held in high esteem by some in Bristol.
 It’s no co-incidence that the installation was placed there on 18 October which was anti-slavery day!

-Taking the shape of a hull in a slave ship, the installation features a number of concrete figurines lying as if they were cargo.
-The arrangement and shape reminiscent of the kind of conditions that slavers like Colston would use to pack people into prior to transportation to the America’s.
+Taking the shape of a hull in a slave ship.
+The installation features a number of concrete figurines lying as if they were cargo.
+The arrangement and shape is reminiscent of the kind of conditions which slavers like Colstson would use to pack people into prior to transportation to the America’s.

-It’s no secret of course that Bristol was at the heart of the trans-atlantic slave trade and Edward Colston was a major figure in it.
+It’s no secret of course that Bristol was at the heart of the trans-atlantic slave trade.
+Edward Colston was a major figure in it.
 Born in 1636 his ships are thought to have transported over 80,000 men, women and children between 1672 and 1689.
-It made him extremely wealthy and allowed him in later years to gain a reputation as a philanthropist and supporter of good causes.
+It made him extremely wealthy.
+It also allowed him to gain a reputation as a philanthropist and supporter of good causes.

 In part it explains the high number of place names which commemorate Colston in Bristol.
 His statue overlooks Colston Avenue whilst nearby stands Colston Hall.
 There is a Colston Girls School, Colston Almhouses and ceremonies which commemorate the man.
-It’s a veneration which has lasted years thanks to the bequeaths he made but it’s a veneration soaked in ruined lives.
+It’s a veneration which has lasted for years.
+This thanks to the bequeaths he made but it’s a veneration soaked in ruined lives.